TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-11-08-how-to-run-naked-unit-tests-in-a-new-legacy-project.md

 ---
 id: 346
-title: "How to Run Naked Unit&nbsp;Tests in a&nbsp;New&nbsp;Legacy&nbsp;Project"
+title: "How to Run Naked Unit Tests in a New Legacy Project"
 perex: |
     You know the situation.
 You come to a new project that you should upgrade and refactor.
 It has some tests that ~~you~~ long-term developer can run locally.
 But the automated CI that runs tests on every commit is missing.